 The IVF clinic will give you full details and specific instructions about the embryo transfer process, medications needed, and their expectations of you.
 There are several aspects of the embryo transfer process.

-- You may be asked to take contraceptives, and possibly Lupron, to regulate and sync your menstrual cycle with the intended mother or egg donor.
+- You may be asked to take contraceptives, and possibly Lupron, to prepare you for the embryo transfer.

 - Multiple subcutaneous and intramuscular injections will be administered during the embryo transfer cycle until the twelfth week of pregnancy.